tsunrise/cs170-proj/README.md

 # CS 170 Project Spring 2020

 The goal of this project is to find a minimum weight dominating set.
-Check the spec for details.
+Check the <a = href = "https://github.com/tsunrise/cs170-proj/blob/master/spec.pdf">spec</a> for details.

 Files: